 - Flexible sigmoidoscopy – A flexible tube is inserted into the rectum to evaluate the rectum and lower end of the colon.

 - Colonoscopy – A doctor inserts a soft tube equipped with a light and camera into the rectum and pushes it into the colon.
 The doctor can view the entire large colon.
-This procedure can find areas of bleeding, irregularities, or masses, and be used for the screening of colon cancer.
+This procedure can find areas of bleeding, irregularities in periods, or masses, and be used for the screening of colon cancer.

 - Barium enema X-ray – This procedure uses liquid barium inserted into the rectum.
 An X-ray highlights problem areas such as diverticula or tumors although it cannot distinguish active bleeding sites.